mobxjs/mobx-utils/README.md

 `lazyObservable` creates an observable around a `fetch` method that will not be invoked until the observable is needed the first time.
-The fetch method receives a `sink` callback which can be used to replace the current value of the lazyObservable.
-It is allowed to call `sink` multiple times to keep the lazyObservable up to date with some external resource.
+The fetch method receives a `sync` callback which can be used to replace the current value of the lazyObservable.
+It is allowed to call `sync` multiple times to keep the lazyObservable up to date with some external resource.

 Note that it is the `current()` call itself which is being tracked by MobX,